How to Add Lines in Word

 Conclusion

-Knowing how to add lines in Word is a skill that can significantly enhance the readability and professional look of your documents.
+Knowing how to add lines in Word can significantly enhance the readability and professional look of your documents.
 Whether underlining text, inserting horizontal separators, or drawing custom lines, knowing how to implement these features will make your work stand out.
 Remember to use these tools judiciously to maintain a clean, coherent document layout.

 By following this comprehensive guide on how to add lines in Word, you can create polished, well-organized documents that effectively convey your message.
 So, the next time you work on a project, don’t hesitate to use these techniques to add professionalism.